sghiassy/StateKit/README.md

 FSMs manage state as a graph - StateKit manages state as a tree.
 And while all trees are graphs, not all graphs are trees.
 This distinction, while subtle, is important.

-Additionally State Kit adds event logic and tree traversal logic that allows for rapid application development.
+Additionally State Kit adds event and tree traversal logic to the underlying data structure that allows for rapid application development.

 With experience you will be able to recognize which problems are better represented in a StartChart vs. a Finite State Machine.